ppwwyyxx/OpenPano/README.md

 ### Options:

 Three modes are available (set/unset the options in ``config.cfg``):
 + __cylinder__ mode.
-Give better results if:
+Requirements:
-	+ You are __only__ turning left (or right) when taking the images (as is usually done), no translations or other type of rotations allowed.
+	+ You stay at the same spot and __only__ turn left (or right) when taking the images (as is usually done), no translations or other type of rotations allowed.
 	+ Images are taken with the same camera, with a known ``FOCAL_LENGTH`` set in config.
 	+ Images are given in the left-to-right order.
 (I might fix this in the future)

 + __camera estimation mode__.
-No translation is the only requirement on cameras.
+Requirements:
+  * You stay at the same spot when taking the images, and can turn your camera left-right or up-down.
-  It can usually work well as long as you don't have too few images.
+  * Don't use too few images.
-  But it's slower because it needs to perform pairwise matches.
+  * It runs slower because it needs to perform pairwise matches.

 + __translation mode__.
 Simply stitch images together by affine transformation.
+Requirements:
+  * Camera performs pure translation.
-  It works when camera performs pure translation and scene points are roughly at the same depth.
-It also requires ordered input.
+  * The images are roughly at the same depth.
+  * Input images are ordered according to the translation movement.

 Some options you may care:
 + __FOCAL_LENGTH__: focal length of your camera in [35mm equivalent](https://en.wikipedia.org/wiki/35_mm_equivalent_focal_length).
 Only useful in cylinder mode.